ydn/async_profile_fetch/readme.markdown

    Make sure it's accessible via the url you used to create your Yahoo!
 OAuth key and secret
    1. Edit _config.php_ to use your OAuth key, secret, app id, and callback url
    1. Edit _comments.php_ to use the Yahoo! guids of your users.
-   Normally, the user would be logged in at the time the comments are posted, so the guid would already be associated with the comments when they are viewed.
+   Normally, the user would be logged in at the time the comments are posted, so the guids would already be associated with the comments when they are viewed.
    1. Load _init.php_ in a browser and authorize access.
    After authorization, you'll be redirected to _comments.php_, which will load the profile data